The Right to Buy (RTB) scheme gives eligible council tenants the right to buy their home from the council at a discount.

 1. Who can use this service

-If you are a secure tenant for three or more years you are eligible for the RTB scheme.
-The three years or more do not have to be in a Lambeth Council home.
-They can be with another council or with other public sector landlords.
+If you've been a secure tenant for three or more years you are eligible for the RTB scheme.
+The three years or more do not have to be in a Lambeth Council home, they can be with another council or with other public sector landlords.

 You do not qualify for the RTB scheme if you:

 - live in sheltered housing for the elderly, the disabled or people with mental health problems